-- 1. VersionNumber=v_5.1: Version number of the current tfc file format. - 2.
+- 1. VersionNumber= v 5.1: Version number of the current tfc file format. - 2.
 DataType= TIME_FREQUENCY_AMP: Data type contained in the file.
-Currently, only one type is exported, independent of user settings in the program: - TIME_FREQUENCY_AMP: time frequency amplitude. - 3.
+It reflects the options selected in the Select Display Type selection group (see chapter 10.4) for the visualization of the result once the Time-Frequency analysis has been performed: - TIME_FREQUENCY_TSE_AMP: temporal-spectral evolution combined with amplitude. - TIME_FREQUENCY_TSE_POW: temporal-spectral evolution combined with power. - TIME FREQUENCY ABS AMP: absolute value combined with amplitude. - TIME_FREQUENCY_ABS_POW: absolute value combined with power. - 3.
 ConditionName=s: Condition name.
 Usually indicated by experiment.
 E.g. "high-" or " low intensity". - 4.
 NumberTrials=250: Number of trials. - 5.
 NumberTimeSamples=25: Number of time samples. - 6.
 TimeStartInMS=-100.0: Start time in [ms]. - 7.
 IntervalInMS=25.0: Interval length in [ms]. - 8.
 NumberFrequencies=24: Number of frequency bins. - 9.
 FreqStartInHz=4.0: Starting frequency in [Hz]. - 10.
 FreqIntervalInHz=2.0: Frequency interval in [Hz] (only relevant for complex demodulation). - 11.
 NumberChannels=127: Number of channels in the data set. - 12.
 StatisticsCorrection=Off: Statistics correction flag.
 Currently always Off. - 13.
 EvokedSignalSubtraction=Off: Flag to signal evoked signal subtraction (On if evoked signal is subtracted, Off otherwise).
 Currently always Off. - 14.
-Frequencies=4.00;4.47;4.98;...: The frequencies used (only used for wavelets).
+Frequencies=4.00;4.47;4.98;...: The frequencies used (only used for wavelets and multitapers).